NORTH STAR CHAPTER BMW Car Club of America Bylaws

 The indemnification provided by this section shall continue as to a person who ceased to be a Director, officer, employee or committee member, shall insure to the benefit of the heirs, executors, and administrators of such person and shall apply whether or not the claim against such person arises out of matters occurring before the adoption of this section.
 Any indemnification realized other than under this section shall apply as a credit against any indemnification provided by this section.

 The Corporation may, to the full extent permitted by applicable law from time to time in effect, purchase and maintain insurance on behalf of any person who is or was a Director, officer, employee or a member of a committee of the Corporation against any liability asserted against such person and incurred by such person in any capacity.

 The foregoing right of indemnification shall not be exclusive of any other right to which any Director or officer, employee, agent, or committee member may be entitled as a matter of law or which may be lawfully granted to such person.

 All immunities provided by statute, law, and equity or otherwise shall apply to all such persons for any and all claims to the fullest extent possible.

-In either case the Secretary shall then notify the voting membership who by secret ballot referendum may adopt the proposed amendment by a 2/3 vote of the voting members returning ballots within 30 days of the mailing of such notice.
+The Secretary shall then notify the voting membership who by secret ballot referendum may adopt the proposed amendment by a two-thirds vote of the voting members returning ballots within 45 days of the mailing of such notice.
+Electronic voting is permitted.
 No amendment shall become effective until approved by the membership.